charanvengatesh/TXBus/README.md

    - Combine the results from all operators.
    - Return the combined list of trips.

-# Code for the provided backend.py functionality is already given.

 ## Technologies Used

 - **React**: For building the user interface.